Heir Heads

 short transfer to hotel: bring earplugs

-car rental: how are you at changing a tire?
+car rental: how are you at replacing a head gasket?

 bus service: you may be seated next to a goat in labour